astitvsingh/nodejs-project-template/docs/CONTRIBUTING.md

 1. **Provide Constructive Feedback**: Offer suggestions in a constructive and positive manner.
 2. **Participate in Discussions**: Engage in discussions to help improve the project.

-For more detailed information, please refer to the [full contribution guidelines](CONTRIBUTING.md).